poojav5590/pagination-helper/README.md

 - Total Items in collection exceeds Number Items per Page
 - Total Items in collection less than Number Items per Page
 - Number Items per Page = 0 or Empty Collection
+- Even Distribution of Items across all Pages

 <p> These conditions and its boundary cases are verified in the following methods:</p>